ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The complete format of a rekeying message, including the encoding and content of the 'mgt_key_material' parameter, has to be defined in separate specifications aimed at profiling the used rekeying scheme in the context of the used application profile of this specification.
 As a particular case, an application profile of this specification MAY define additional information to include in rekeying messages for the "Point-to-Point" group rekeying scheme in {{point-to-point-rekeying}} (OPT14).

-Consistently with the used group rekeying scheme, the actual delivery of rekeying messages can occur through different approaches, as discussed in the following.
+Consistently with the used group rekeying scheme, the actual delivery of rekeying messages can occur through different approaches, as discussed in the following {{point-to-point-rekeying}} and {{one-to-many-rekeying}}.

+The possible, temporary misalignment of the keying material stored by the different group members due to a group rekeying is discussed in {{sec-misalignment-keying-material}}.
+Further security considerations related to the group rekeying process are compiled in {{sec-cons-rekeying}}.

 ## Point-to-Point Group Rekeying {#point-to-point-rekeying}